ljin-dev/react-webpack/README.md

 Build React Based Components with Webpack
 ====================================

-A rapid build environment for building Ract based components in ES6.
+A rapid build environment for developing React based components in ES6.

 Things the environment does:
 * Installing dependent libraries